yox92/BodySound/README.md

 - 👐 **Weapon handling**: sounds triggered when gripping a weapon (HandGrip).
 - 🔄 **Weapon switching**: sounds activated when switching light scope (`Switcher`).
 - 🔄 **Weapon in/out**: sounds for taking out or putting away a weapon (`weap_in`, `weap_out`).

+### 🆕 Physiological Sounds

+- 🫁 **Breathing**: Improved control over breathing sound effects.
+- 🩸 **Injuries**: Sounds related to injuries and pain.

+---

+---

+## 🔧 Advanced Configuration

+### 🆕 Session-Based Hook Control

+You can configure the mod to activate hooks only during raids or everywhere:
+- Enable `EnableAllHooksOnlyInRaid` to restrict sound effects adjustments to raids only.
+- Disable it to apply sound adjustments everywhere (Hideout, menus, raids).

+### 🆕 Weight-Based Volume Adjustment

+The mod now supports volume adjustment based on the equipment weight:
+- Enable `UseWeightBasedVolume` for a more immersive experience where your gear weight affects the volume of movement sounds.

 ---